 How We Found the Best Trail Running Shoes for Backpacking

 Our process for finding the best trail running shoes for backpacking consisted of consulting numerous online forums and social media pages to hear about the footwear that trail runners are most excited about.
 We then narrowed our search based on positive customer reviews.
 Customer feedback was the criteria given the most weight in our evaluations.
 We’ve found that customers can tell you the ins and outs of a product better than anyone else.
 That’s because customers are invested in being 100 percent honest in their evaluations.
 They don’t owe the manufacturer or retailer anything.
 After reading over hundreds of reviews, we picked the best shoes based on the most positive and compelling customer testimonies.

 The cost of some of the best trail running shoes for backpacking differ between models and brands.
-You can expect to pay between $$ and $$ on average for a pair of shoes.
-However, you’ll probably find that most high-quality running shoes will cost somewhere around $$ to $$.
 Also, keep in mind, that trail running shoes wear down much faster than regular running shoes, so expect to buy a new pair every year or so if you’re an active trail runner.

 8 Best Trail Running Shoes for Backpacking